filegator/filegator/docs/configuration/auth.md

 ## Default Auth service
 By default, users are stored in json file.
-For some use-cases, this is more than enough.
+For some use-cases, this is enough.
 It also makes this app lightweight since no database is required.

 Default handler accepts only file name parameter.
-This file should be writable by the server.
+This file should be writable by the web server.

 ```
         'Filegator\Services\Auth\AuthInterface' => [